skyshore2001/symfind/__README__.txt

 	> f ^Sbo .cpp$
 	(files start with "Sbo" and end with ".cpp")

+The leading "!" means logical "NOT" (Note: from version 2.3): >
+	> f !^Sbo .cpp$
+	(files NOT start with "Sbo", but end with ".cpp")

-(Perl version *symfind.pl* uses perl-style Regexp.
+(Note: [Obselate] Perl version *symfind.pl* uses perl-style Regexp.
 Thus, "." is a magic char in Regexp, you should use "\.cpp$" instead.)

 Search in path: xxx/ ~

 For files, pattern that ends with "/" means search folder name: >
 	> f ace thirdparty/
+	(files that contain "ace" and in a folder that contains "thirdparty"
+	 NOTE: the folder string does not contain the root dir)

+	> f ace !thirdparty/
-	(files that contain "ace" and in a folder that contains "thirdparty")
+	(files that contain "ace" and NOT in a folder that contains "thirdparty")

 For symbols, pattern that ends with "/" means search file name or folder name: >
 	> s ::CreateObject$ f .h/ source/